qooxdoo/qooxdoo/docs/development/compiler/internals/Events.md

 - `made`: Fired when making of apps is done.
 - `minifyingApplication`: Fired when minification begins.
 - `minifiedApplication`: Fired when minification is done.
-- `saveDatabase`: Fired when the database is being saved data.
+- `saveDatabase`: Fired when the database is being saved.
 - `writingApplication`: Fired when writing of single application starts.
 - `writingApplications`: Fired when application writing starts.
 - `writtenApplication`: Fired when writing of single application is complete.